ravichugh/sketch-n-sketch/README.md

 ## Adding Examples

-If you want to add a new example to the dropdown menu:
+To add a new example to the dropdown menu:

-1. Create a `examples/newExample.little` file for your `newExample`.
+1. Create a file `examples/newExample.little` for your `newExample`.

 2. In `ExamplesTemplate.elm`, add the lines:

-   * `LITTLE_TO_ELM yourExample`
+   * `LITTLE_TO_ELM newExample`
-   * `, makeExample "newExampleName" newExample`
+   * `, makeExample "New Example Name" newExample`

 3. From the `src/` directory, run `make examples`.

-4. Re-launch Sketch-N-Sketch.
+4. Launch Sketch-N-Sketch.